Samuel W. Mitcham: Eagles of the Third Reich: Men of the Luftwaffe in World War II

 In Eagles of the Third Reich: Men of the Luftwaffe in World War II (2007), Mitcham writes about the rise and fall of the Luftwaffe from the perspective of its top leaders, concentrating on problems of organization, policy and aircraft production rather than battles and campaigns.

 Publishers Weekly wrote a positive review of the book, calling it "insightful" and "well-researched".
 Herman Reinhold, a Detachment Commander at the United States Air Force, also wrote a positive review of the book in Air Power History, noting that it does a good job of discussing Luftwaffe leaders and their relationships.

 Crumbling Empire: The German Defeat in the East, 1944

 In Crumbling Empire: The German Defeat in the East, 1944 (2001), Mitcham wrote about the World War II battles of 1944 from the Battle of Stalingrad to the Siege of Budapest.

-Hitler's Commanders: Officers of the Wehrmacht, the Luftwaffe, the Kriegmarine and the Waffen-SS
+Hitler's Commanders: Officers of the Wehrmacht, the Luftwaffe, the Kriegsmarine and the Waffen-SS

 In Hitler's Commanders (2012), Mitcham along with Gene Mueller wrote brief profiles of several lesser-known Nazi commanders.

 Publishers Weekly wrote a positive review of the book, calling it "a sterling introduction for anyone interested in how the men who fought for Hitler ticked".